 The Wayfarer Restaurant and Lounge: A seafood restaurant located on the beach with great views of the sea stacks.
 I only thought that this restaurant was mediocre and would not return.

-Insomnia Coffee: For your morning coffee or afternoon pick me up.
+Insomnia Coffee Co: For your morning coffee or afternoon pick me up.

 If you need to rent a car to drive down the Oregon Coast, there are plenty of agencies to choose from!
-I generally go with Enterprise, but I also like to use QEEQ to compare all of the rental companies in the area and ensure I’m getting the best price.
+I like to use Discover Cars to compare prices across multiple different platforms.

 After spending two days driving the peaceful coast of Oregon I was reminded what makes travel so special.
 It’s the eye-opening experience of seeing other towns, other places.
 Talking to new people and hopefully making a new friend along the way.
 The Oregon Coast cities are quaint, filled with things to do, and have the most friendly people.
 The next time I visit Oregon I plan to have an even more robust Oregon Coast road trip itinerary.
 After all, there are endless things to see and do along the coast.